Trade: Middle Ages

 During the Middle Ages, Central Asia was the economic center of the world.
-The Sogdians dominated the east–west trade-route known as the Silk Road from after the 4th century CE until the 8th century CE, with Suyab and Talas ranking among their main centers in the north.
-Sogdians functioned as the main caravan merchants of Central Asia.

 From the Middle Ages, the maritime republics, in particular Venice, Pisa and Genoa, played a key role in trade in the Mediterranean.
 From the 11th to the late-15th centuries, the Venetian Republic and the Republic of Genoa were major trade-centers.
 They dominated trade in the Mediterranean and the Black Sea, maintaining a trading monopoly between Europe and the Near East for centuries.

-From the 8th to the 11th centuries, the Vikings and Varangians traded as they sailed from and to Scandinavia.
-Vikings sailed to Western Europe, while Varangians travelled to Kyivan Rus' and to the Black and Caspian Seas.
-The Hanseatic League, an alliance of trading cities, maintained a trade monopoly over most of Northern Europe and the Baltic between the 13th and 17th centuries.